Article

 We also strongly condemn the targeting of our staff online.
 While it may appear innocuous to share information online, the consequences are felt in real life by those targeted – especially when personal information is shared.
 Nothing warrants the targeting of individuals and calls for violence, online or offline.
 This puts at risk the safety of our staff, who work relentlessly to deliver on the ICRC’s mandate.
 It is crucial to fact-check before sharing, and to prevent the spread of harmful information to preserve the space that humanitarian organizations need to do their life-saving work.
 Read more on “Why is the ICRC concerned by ‘harmful information’ in war?

+We reiterate that under international humanitarian law, the dead must be honorably buried in accordance with the rites of their religion, wherever possible.
+Parties must endeavor to facilitate the return of remains to families upon their request.
 The ICRC provides technical and material assistance, such as body bags and personal protective equipment, to responders and forensic professionals to support them in the collection and handling of the dead in line with best practices in this field.

 The ICRC consistently engages with the parties to the conflict reminding them of their obligations to respect the dignity of the dead and their families’ right to know the fate of those they have lost.